The 22 Best Road Trips From Denver

 Cross-Country & Long-Haul Routes

 Sasha Yanshin has spent the last 15+ years mapping and driving thousands of miles across Europe and the US.
-As the Co-Founder and Lead Driver of Lazytrips, he brings an analytical approach to road-tripping, sharing meticulously tested routes, realistic drive times, and the hard-earned logistical reality of the open road.
+As the Founder and Lead Driver of Lazytrips, he brings an analytical approach to road-tripping, sharing meticulously tested routes, realistic drive times, and the hard-earned logistical reality of the open road.

 Read full bio